Changes to Sponsored Work Visa - July 2025

 The following minimum salary thresholds will apply from 22 July 2025:

-Note: in some cases, the Standard Occupational Classification (SOC) Code minimum will be higher than the category minimum and vice versa – in all cases, the higher number must be paid.
+Note: in some cases, the Standard Occupational Classification (SOC) code minimum will be higher than the category minimum and vice versa – in all cases, the higher number must be paid.
+It’s worth noting that SOC code salary thresholds are also experiencing an increase.

 3. Transitional Arrangements

-Individuals already in the Skilled Worker route are not required to meet the new RQF Level 6 threshold – the new rules apply to new applicants only.
+Individuals already in the Skilled Worker route are not required to meet the new RQF Level 6 skill level threshold – the new rules apply to new applicants from 22 July 2025 only.
 Those currently on Skilled Worker visas can continue to renew their visas, switch sponsors and take supplementary employment in lower-skilled roles.
 Importantly, applications will be assessed under current rules if submitted before 22 July 2025 (or if the Certificate of Sponsorship has been assigned to the applicant before this date, where relevant).
+It is worth noting that the salary level increases will apply at the next renewal - some sponsors may choose to sponsor for longer periods for this reason.

 4. Steps Employers Can Take